Shubham2194/migration/README-graviton.md

 kubectl apply -f argocd.yaml
 ```

-STEP 13: Now let's check logs and see if pos scheduled to Graviton node
+STEP 13: Now let's check logs and see if pod scheduled to Graviton node

 (graviton node)